 Publishing a book

 As writing my book on Scientology was also an act of self-help in which I had decided to shun malice, the result is a fairly benign work, even in places where it perhaps should not be.
 But this is also the difference between a private conversation over a drink with friends and a publicly self-published work: different forums work in different ways and produce different results.
 Sure, I have misgivings, but I felt a public airing of such thoughts would be unproductive.

 Neutrality does offer a seperate benefit to the reader, who is not encouraged to think of the subject in any particular light—something which is missing in most discourse on Scientology.
 I am pleased with my book and I stand by it, but I could not write it again: too much has changed in life and mind.
 The book remains a personal snapshot in time.

 All this raises the question: am I still a Scientologist?

-In pouring over my once spinning thoughts, back in the desert, it struck me that a major failing of a mind fixated into a single set of ideas is that it thinks in absolute terms: ‘black or white’, ‘yes or no’, ‘right or wrong’.
-Nuanced thoughts are hard to come by, as they threaten the whole show.
+In looking over my spinning thoughts, back in the desert, it struck me that a major failing of a mind fixated on a single set of ideas is that it thinks in absolute terms: ‘black or white’, ‘yes or no’, ‘right or wrong’.
+Nuanced thoughts are hard to come by as they threaten the whole show.

-As I once possessed an ‘absolute right’ for all things Scientology, to about-face into a new absolute (‘absolute wrong’) would indicate a failure to transition into nuanced thinking.
-Shifting one’s stance from one extreme to another can be done without changing much at all.
+As I once possessed an ‘absolute right’ for all things Scientology, to about-face into a new ‘absolute wrong’ could indicate a failure to transition into nuanced thinking.
+Shifting one’s stance from one extreme to another can be done without changing much at all!